cgotelli/Granulometry/README.md

 # Granulometry

-author: Clemente Gotelli

-Last modified by Clemente Gotelli

-Last modified on October 15th, 2021

-Email: clemente.gotelli@epfl.ch

-This folder contains the necessary files to get the Grain Size Distribution of a sample of particles on images.
+This git contains the necessary files to get the Grain Size Distribution of a sample of particles from images.

-The sample images were taken with the Dino-lite USB Microscope available at LHE.
-However, it should be general enough to work with images from different origins.
+The code was tested with images taken with the Dino-lite USB Microscope available in the Laboratory en Environmental Hydraulics.
+However, it should be easily generalized to work with images coming from different devices.
 In any case, the functions are commented to make easier any modification if needed.